 Then we all went out into the back yard, where Blackwyn and I had prepared a small altar to Set (complete with His statue and a big red lantern).
 We had also set up a couple of garden tiles on which all of our demon pots could be smashed.

-One of my sisters brought her 2-year-old daughter, and the little girl had brought her toy pig.
+One of our friends brought her 2-year-old daughter, and the little girl had brought her toy pig.
 As we prepared to recite the opening invocation, my niece approached the altar and stared at Big Red’s statue.
 We were briefly worried that we’d need to intercede, but she just stood there, quietly and respectfully gazing at the man with the funny animal head.
 Then she placed her toy pig right beside the statue and said, “That better”—as if she somehow understood that pigs are one of Set’s favorite critters.
 As my niece walked back to her mother, everyone who was present felt a powerful chill, including those who weren’t committed believers.

 It was evident that Set was already present, but I invoked Him into our ceremony just the same: